Trademark process Brazil

 1. Trademark Search

-Before filing, it is recommended to search the Brazilian Patent and Trademark Office (INPI) database for existing trademarks that may conflict with your proposed mark.
+Once we have information about your trademark, we will conduct a preliminary search on the Brazilian Trademark Office (INPI) database for existing trademarks that may conflict with your proposed mark.
 This helps reduce the risk of refusal or opposition.

 2. Application Filing

-The application is filed electronically with INPI, including details of the applicant, a clear representation of the mark, and a list of goods or services.
-Official fees are paid at this stage.
+The application is filed electronically, including details of the applicant, a clear representation of the mark, and a list of goods or services.

 3. Formal Examination